-- 1. Did the study address a clearly focused issue?
-Yes - 2.
+Study 1.
+Did the study address a clearly focused issue?
+Yes Appraisal using CASP (Critical 2.
 Was the cohort recruited in an acceptable way?
-Yes - 3.
-Was the exposure accurately measured to minimise bias?
-No investigators retrospectively reviewed a database to ascertain the presence/absence of risk factors used in the risk prediction models assessed in this study. - 4.
+Yes Was the exposure accurately measured to minimise bias?
+No - investigators retrospectively reviewed a database to ascertain the presence/absence of risk factors used in the risk prediction models assessed in this study. appraisal 4.
 Was the outcome accurately measured to minimise bias?
-Yes - 5. (a) Have the authors identified all important confounding factors?
-Unclear retrospective cohort study in which confounding may not have been accurately assessed. - (b) Have they taken account of the confounding factors in the design and/or analysis?
-Unclear - 6. (a) Was the follow up of subjects complete enough?
-Yes - (b) Was the follow up of subjects long enough?
-Yes

-Overall risk of bias: Moderate Directness: directly applicable
+Yes skills programme) 5. (a) Have the authors identified all important confounding factors?
+Unclear - retrospective cohort study in which confounding may not have been accurately assessed. (b) Have they taken account of the confounding factors in the design and/or analysis?
+Unclear 6. (a) Was the follow up of subjects complete enough?
+Yes (b) Was the follow up of subjects long enough?
+Yes Overall risk of bias: Moderate Directness: directly applicable

 Full citation Giles Kristina A, Schermerhorn Marc L, O'Malley A James, Cotterill Philip, Jhaveri Ami, Pomposelli Frank B, and Landon Bruce E (2009) Risk prediction for perioperative mortality of endovascular vs open repair of abdominal aortic aneurysms using the Medicare population.
 Journal of vascular surgery 50(2), 256-62 Study details Study design: retrospective cohort study Location(s): USA Aim of the study: to developed a differential predictive model of perioperative mortality after AAA repair.
 Study dates: 2001 to 2004 Follow-up: not reported Sources of funding: This study was supported by Harvard-Longwood research training programme in vascular surgery Participants Sample size: 22,860 patients in a derivation cohort and 22,860 in an external validation cohort; 80.4% (18,400/22,860) male.
 For the purpose of this review, only analysis of the validation cohort will be considered.
-Inclusion criteria: patients older than 67 years, with at least 2 years of prior medical claims, who underwent elective EVAR (n=11,415) or open repair (n=11,415) were included Exclusion criteria: patients with a diagnosis of ruptured AAA, thoracic aneurysm, thoraco-abdominal aneurysms, or aortic dissection, as well as patients who had procedure codes for repair of the thoracic aorta or visceral bypass were excluded Baseline characteristics Mean age: not reported Sex: EVAR group, 80.7% male; open surgery group, 80.5% male Mean aneurysm diameter: not reported Chronic renal insufficiency: EVAR group, 4.0%; open surgery group, 3.8% Myocardial infarction within 2 years: EVAR group, 8.2%; open surgery group, 8.0% Vulvular heart disease: EVAR group, 11.3%; open surgery group, 10.5% Congestive heart failure: EVAR group, 21.0%; open surgery group, 13.1% Peripheral vascular disease: EVAR group, 16.3%; open surgery group, 16.2% Hypertension: EVAR group, 16.3%; open surgery group, 16.8% Diabetes: EVAR group, 15.3%; open surgery group, 15.7% COPD: EVAR group, 29.5%; open surgery group, 30.1% Methods Data collection: data were obtained from a database of prospectively recorded information from databases of the US medical healthcare provider (Medicare).
+Inclusion criteria: patients older than 67 years, with at least 2 years of prior medical claims, who underwent elective EVAR (n=11,415) or open repair (n=11,415) were included Exclusion criteria: patients with a diagnosis of ruptured AAA, thoracic aneurysm, thoraco-abdominal aneurysms, or aortic dissection, as well as patients who had procedure codes for repair of the thoracic aorta or visceral bypass were excluded Baseline characteristics Mean age: not reported Sex: EVAR group, 80.7% male; open surgery group, 80.5% male Mean aneurysm diameter: not reported Chronic renal insufficiency: EVAR group, 4.0%; open surgery group, 3.8% Myocardial infarction within 2 years: EVAR group, 8.2%; open surgery group, 80.7% Vulvular heart disease: EVAR group, 11.3%; open surgery group, 10.5% Congestive heart failure: EVAR group, 21.0%; open surgery group, 20.4% Cerebrovascular disease: EVAR group, 16.3%; open surgery group, 16.2% Hypertension: EVAR group, 15.3%; open surgery group, 16.7% COPD: EVAR group, 29.5%; open surgery group, 30.1% Methods Data collection: data were obtained from a database of prospectively recorded information from databases of the US medical healthcare provider (Medicare).
 Investigators obtained data relating to claims, patient demographic information, inpatient and outpatient and survival information.
-Analysis: multivariate logistic regression Outcomes Outcome: the primary endpoint was the composite of 30-day and in-hospital mortality
+Analysis: multivariate logistic regression